andrew-pa/andrew-pa.github.io/posts/cavern-report-1/post.md

 It would be exceptionally slow to batch up or request all of your memory writes one at a time, and make the code rather cumbersome, so a balanced approach had to be taken.
 I did abstract memory writes when a system call needs to access user space memory as a mechanism.
 This made centralizing the mapping check code much easier, and also made it possible to [unit test system call handlers](https://github.com/andrew-pa/cavern/blob/main/kernel_core/src/process/system_calls.rs#L789) without too many hacks.
-However in most places policy "takes for granted" writing to a pointer as an effect, which could be a place for future improvement as I think this is a bit sloppy.
+However, in most places policy "takes for granted" writing to a pointer as an effect, which could be a place for future improvement as I think this is a bit sloppy.

 The kernel component is now "finished", except for features required for driver services like handling interrupts from user space and mapping arbitrary ranges of memory, and support for devices other than QEMU's `virt` board.[^3]
 A lot of the algorithms/data structures (scheduler, allocators) in the kernel are not performance-optimal yet, but it was a trade-off for faster development time.